orion-project/rezonator2/docs/load-local-libs-on-macos.md

 # How to load local libs on MacOS

-This is example of how to load `muparser` library located in application bundle.
+This is an example of how to load `muparser` library located in the application bundle.

-Libraries should be placed into `Frameworks` subdir of application bundle.
+Libraries should be placed into `Frameworks` subdirectory of the application bundle.

 Then we have to use `install_name_tool` to adjust resolving rules in application executable file: